 Public Law and Human Rights

-Our members include present and former members of all Treasury Panels.
-In addition to government departments, clients include local authorities and other public bodies, as well as individuals and companies challenging executive action.
+Our members include present and former members of all Treasury Panels as well as the current First Counsel to the Welsh Government.
+In addition to government departments, clients regularly include local authorities and other public bodies, as well as individuals, NGOs and companies challenging executive action.

 Examples of recent public law and human rights work include:

 - Members of chambers acting as lead and junior counsel to the inquiry in the Inquests into the Hillsborough Stadium Disaster.

 - Members of chambers acting in the Court of Appeal in proceedings challenging the decision to detain and to seize journalistic material from David Miranda, the partner of Guardian journalist Glenn Greenwald, under Schedule 7 to the Terrorism Act 2000.

 - Members of chambers acting for a major European bank in a $74 million A1P1 claim before the European Court of Human Rights.

 - Members of chambers representing a number of UK Government departments against allegations of complicity in unlawful rendition and detention in Libya and Saudi Arabia.

 - Members of chambers acting in proceedings before the Court of Appeal in a £200 million damages claim against a UK government department brought under the Human Rights Act.

 - Members of chambers acting in an application before the European Court of Human Rights challenging the scope of GCHQ interception and use of communications under the Regulation of Investigatory Powers Act 2000.